 8,074 feet elevation at start/end of race

-75 miles of the route is closed to vehicles
+75 Miles of the Gran Fondo Route closed to thru traffic

 Epic views of the High Sierra and White Mountains